n3dst4/fizzbuzz-cli/README.markdown

 So we're using [Babel](https://babeljs.io/) to transpile ES6 syntax into run-anywhere ES5 syntax.
-There's a "prepublish" hook script that runs babel on the contents of the `src/` folder and puts in the `__build` folder, which is what is then published to NPM.
+There's a "prepublish" hook script that runs babel on the contents of the `src/` folder and puts the results in the `__build` folder, which is what is then published to NPM.

 ### Small, sharp tools

 Good software is small and does one thing well.
-Large systems, then should be created by composing small pieces.
-That helps maintainability because:
+It follows that large systems should be created by composing small pieces.
+The practical benefits include:

 * New team members can get on board and be productive in a subset of the code very quickly